Kristofir/chriswan.me/_posts/2017-1-14-receipts-app.md

       </ul>
     </div>
     <div class="subsection-two-thirds">
       <p>Everyday, millions of people use Apple Maps to get directions and find destinations.
-It's the most popular map app on iOS, <a href="http://fortune.com/2015/06/16/apple-google-maps-ios/" target="blank">having far surpassed Google Maps in 2015</a>.</p>
+It's the most popular map app on iOS, <a class="external-link" href="http://fortune.com/2015/06/16/apple-google-maps-ios/" target="\_blank">having far surpassed Google Maps in 2015</a>.</p>

       <p>Apple Maps has its own bold and colorful language of place markers that identify types of businesses and attractions.
 I reasoned that, given Apple Maps' popularity, many iOS users have developed a basic familiarity of Apple Maps iconography: such basic familiarity is a user mental model resource.</p>